Need help? Get in touch with us:

 Compartment Syndrome

-Compartment syndrome is a painful condition where excessive pressure builds up in the muscles reducing the blood flow preventing nutrition and oxygen from reaching the nerve and muscle cells.
+It is a painful condition where excessive pressure builds up in the muscles reducing the blood flow preventing nutrition and oxygen from reaching the nerve and muscle cells.
 The condition can either be acute or chronic.
 Acute compartment syndrome is commonly caused by severe injury and is a medical emergency.
 If left untreated can lead to muscle damage.
-Chronic compartment syndrome is commonly caused by excessive physical activity and is not usually a medical emergency.
+It is commonly caused by excessive physical activity and is not usually a medical emergency.

 Causes